This post is about how to pass the BTLPT Texas certification exam.

 3. Evaluate and Focus on Areas of the Test in Which You are Most Weak

-If after taking a BTLPT practice test and using the prep materials you see that you are weak in only one or two sections, focus your efforts on those areas.
+If after using the BTLPT resource materials and taking the BTLPT interactive practice test (after clicking, the link to the practice test is towards the middle of the page) you see that you are weak in only one or two sections, focus your efforts on those areas.

 For me, the oral expression section was a challenge.

 I lived in Spanish-speaking countries for nine freakin’ years for crying out loud, using Spanish for most things during my daily activities outside of work!

 Why in the world then couldn’t I hack the oral expression part!?

 That’s what I decided to do~FOCUS!
 I simply spent my study time practicing speaking exercises with time limits and within the context of educational topics!

 Whatever sections you need to work on, do so within time limits and add a few distractions.